-Learn more: Read the Alaska health department's mask guidance.
+Learn more: See the Alaska Department of Health's COVID-19 guidance.

 Learn more: Read the Arizona Department of Health Services' mask guidance.

-Gov. Asa Hutchinson lifted his 8-month-old mask mandate March 31, 2021.
+Then-Gov. Asa Hutchinson lifted his 8-month-old mask mandate March 31, 2021.
 Health officials continue to recommend that Arkansans wear masks in public when unable to maintain 6 feet of distance from people outside their households.
-A state law barring local governments from imposing mask orders, enacted in April, was struck down by an Arkansas judge Dec.
-29.
+A state law barring local governments from imposing mask orders, enacted in April 2021, was struck down by an Arkansas judge later that year.

 Learn more: Read the Arkansas health department's mask guidance.

-Gov. Gavin Newsom lifted California's indoor mask mandate March 1.
-The state continues to strongly recommend face-covering for all individuals, regardless of vaccination status, in indoor public settings.
-Masks remain mandatory statewide in health care and long-term care facilities, correctional facilities, and homeless and emergency shelters.
+Gov. Gavin Newsom lifted California's general indoor mask mandate March 1, 2022.
+A mask order covering health care and long-term care facilities, correctional facilities, and homeless and emergency shelters ended April 3.